 In Dr Gottman’s research, the consistent failure of repair attempts is a sign of an unhappy future.

 I recently read the book The Four Agreements by Don Miguel Ruiz, and it had an incredible impact on me.
 It has inspired me to dig deeper and to speak with integrity, not take things personally, not make assumptions and do the best I can.
 All solid advice for stepfamily life.
 One area profoundly impacted me.
 It was in the section that made me wonder: why is it that we feel the need to continually punish our partners for a past mistake?
 It seems that we punish our partner then we forget but when we remember again, we punish AGAIN.
 Have you ever brought up a past transgression in the heat of a fight?
 How is that supportive to your partner, how is that supportive to your relationship, how does that help you come out ahead and together?

 If the need is still there to punish, then there is obviously something in us that hasn’t let go of the pain or anger at the indiscretion.
 Big or small.
 Do we feel justified in the punishment?
 What are we winning in that moment of punishing?
 Do you feel justified?
 Do you feel entitled in your anger?
 But, more importantly, what would we be gaining if we let it go?
 AHHHAAA right?!

-How do we let it go?
 Step by baby step.
 Making a choice in the moment.
 What will you choose?
-Asking: will this be building on the foundation of our relationship or chipping away at it?
+Asking: will this be building on the foundation of our relationship, or chipping away at it?

 Finally, we cannot hang our hats on how often the repair attempts have failed in the past or who is always the first person to apologize first.
 Having a “what’s the point” mentality is destructive: The whole point is relationship repair and relationship longevity.
 That is a punishing perspective to take.